Top 100 Pool and Billiards Tips, Tricks, "Secrets," and "Gems"

 - A session with an experienced and qualified instructor can be very helpful to players at all levels.

-- Make sure you stance is stable and comfortable.
+- Make sure your stance is stable, provides clearance for the stroke, and is comfortable.

 - Keep your grip relaxed during the entire stroke (see grip technique advice).

 - Make sure you bridge is stable and still during your stroke (see bridge technique advice).

 - Use a bridge length appropriate for you and a particular shot (see bridge length advice).